 Copywriters do so much more than key in text on a computer, and yet many who need them are often gobsmacked by what copywriters charge for their services.
-To better understand our method and approach to copywriting, let’s have a peek in the kitchen and see what’s involved in each and every assignment.
+To better understand our method and approach to copywriting, let’s have a peek in the kitchen and see what’s involved in each assignment.

 Understand that we are curious by nature, so it should come as no surprise that a hardy conversation with you is also key to the info harvest process.
-What are your project goals and what are essential ideas to be stressed?
+What are your project goals, and what are the essential ideas to be stressed?
 Who’s going to consume what is produced?
 What’s the call to action?
 Since a coordinated marketing approach is commonly applied to copy, where will the content be utilized?

 Now, The Writing Begins

 With the raw material in place, now is where real copywriters earn their keep.
-We’ll will take all of your rough information, put into the hopper, grind it, ferment it, knead it, and carefully craft it into pure word art suitable for your needs.
+We’ll take all of your rough information, put into the hopper, grind it, ferment it, knead it, and carefully craft it into pure word art suitable for your needs.
 This process will yield the first draft.

-Now, it is your chance run through all of the copy and make sure that you like it, and if not, suggest changes.
+Now, it is your chance to run through all of the copy and make sure that you like it, and if not, suggest changes.
 In general, we will allow two or three rewrites of your draft at no additional charge.